samg/stealth-stars/script.md

 ### Kata 2 - The Lazy Load

-Around the time that we fixed the issue with our missions index page, we realized that we also had a need to enable our operatives to securely store top secret documents that they were gathering or authoring in the field.
+Around the time that we fixed the issue with our missions index page, we realized that we also had a need to enable our operatives to securely store top secret documents that they were gathering in the field.

+We got to work creating a new

 We're not quite done building this system yet, but one thing that was really important to us was that the unencrypted document contents never touched the disk on our databaase server.
 This was important to us because we push our database backups to S3 for archival, and we wanted to ensure they were safe out there.

 Of course, with all the thought that went into our document encryption mechanism, we haven't actually built the authentication layer on top of it, but that's coming in the next sprint or two.